Anaphylaxis; Anaphylaxis - first aid

 - If the allergic reaction is from a bee sting, scrape the stinger off the skin with something firm (such as a fingernail or plastic credit card).
 Do not use tweezers -- squeezing the stinger will release more venom.

-- If the person has emergency allergy medicine on hand, help the person take or inject the medicine.
+- If the person has injectable emergency allergy medicine (Epinephrine), administer it at the beginning of a reaction.
+Do not wait to see if the reaction gets worse.
 Avoid oral medicine if the person is having difficulty breathing.

 - Take steps to prevent shock.
 Have the person lie flat, raise the person's feet about 12 inches (30 centimeters), and cover them with a coat or blanket.
 Do not place the person in this position if a head, neck, back, or leg injury is suspected or if it causes discomfort.